machdyne/musli/README.md

 This repo contains example firmware based on the Raspberry Pi Pico USB examples.

-The host firmware example is currently largely unchanged and will display keyboard and mouse HID reports over UART0.
+The host firmware example [host\_musli\_kbd](firmware/host_musli_kbd) sends USB keyboard keypresses as ascii characters over the UART.
+It also acts as an SPI master and sends PS2 scancodes over the SPI pins.
+See the [Zucker SOC](https://github.com/machdyne/zucker) for example Verilog code that acts as an SPI slave to receive the scancodes.

-The device firmware example implements a Vendor Specific Device that provides commands for bitbanging GPIO and performing SPI master data transfers.
+The device firmware example [dev\_musli](firmware/dev_musli) implements a Vendor Specific Device that provides commands for bitbanging GPIO and performing SPI master data transfers.
 This firmware is used by [ldprog](http://github.com/machdyne/ldprog) to program Lone Dynamics FPGA boards.

 To build the firmware you will need to install the [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk).